MagYou/ICPC_Challenge/README.md

 # ICPC_Challenge

-This repository contains two set of instances : Provional (15 instances) and Final (50 instances).
+This repository contains two sets of instances: Provisional (15 instances) and Final (50 instances).

 Each instance contains 3 csv files :